rydmike/adaptive_theme_demo/README.md

 }
 ```

-There is no state management package is used in this example.
+There is no state management package used in this example.
 We just pass the
 data class `ThemeSettings` around and modify it where needed via callbacks.

-The `MaterialApp`'s `theme` and `darkTheme`uses the `AppTheme.use(brightness, themeSettings)` with the `Brightness.light` and `Brightness.dark` respectively.
+The `MaterialApp`'s `theme` and `darkTheme` uses the `AppTheme.use(brightness, themeSettings)` with the `Brightness.light` and `Brightness.dark` respectively.
 The `themeMode` is set to `themeSettings.themeMode`.

-The `HomePage` widget is the home of the app, it is passed the `themeSettings` and a callback `onSettings` that will update the `themeSettings` in the `AdaptiveThemeDemoApp` widget.
+The `HomePage` widget is the `home` of the app, it is passed the `themeSettings` and a callback `onSettings` that will update the `themeSettings` in the `AdaptiveThemeDemoApp` widget.

 ### Theme Settings

-The `ThemeSettings` is a small data class that we use to hold the settings for our app.
+The `ThemeSettings` is a small data class that we use to hold the theme settings for our app.
 It is passed down to the `HomePage` widget, where we have a settings page that can change the theme settings.

 The `HomePage` widget will then call the `onSettings` callback to update the theme settings in the `AdaptiveThemeDemoApp` widget.
 We on purpose avoid all state management packages in this example, to keep it focused on the theme design and adaptive theming.

-Since `ThemeSetting` is implemented as data class with equality and hashcode, we can easily compare it and use it in a `ValueNotifier` if we want to.
+Since `ThemeSetting` is implemented as a data class with equality and hashcode, we can easily compare it and use it in a `ValueNotifier` if we want to.
 We could also modify it and use it with a `ChangeNotifier` if we wanted to, but in this example we just pass it down and update it via callbacks.

 ```dart
 /// A Theme Settings class to bundle properties we want to modify in our